How Periodontal Maintenance Care Differs From Getting Your Teeth Cleaned

 Will There be X-rays?

 Periodontists takes x-ray films, or radiographs, only when essential to diagnose and monitor your periodontal (gum) problems.
 Generally, your periodontist or general dentist takes a full set of x-ray films every two to four years unless your periodontal disease requires more frequent x-ray studies.
 X-ray studies are important to disease diagnosis because they allow your periodontist and dentist to see conditions that are not evident with a visual examination, thereby helping them detect periodontal disease in its early stages.
-When films are taken at our office, Drs.
-Seibert and Suleiman-Ata sends duplicate copies of these x-ray series to your general dentist to minimize your exposure to x-rays.
+When films are taken at our office, Dr. Seibert sends duplicate copies of these x-ray series to your general dentist to minimize your exposure to x-rays.
 Additionally, we utilize digital radiography, which gives diagnostic films at a radiation exposure 80% less that of normal x-rays.
 However, as good as digital technology is, there are times when traditional films are superior.

 Protecting your periodontal health through preventive periodontal maintenance has great benefits for you.
 You will be able to chew with more comfort, enjoy better digestion, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 And perhaps the best benefit of all is that your oral hygiene regimen combined with regular periodontal maintenance visits to your periodontist and dental professionals will give you an excellent chance of keeping your teeth for your lifetime!
 Your commitment to periodontal maintenance therapy is your commitment to better oral and overall health.